RagedUnicorn/docker-jenkins/README.md

 ## Persistence

-The container is storing data in a docker volume `/var/jenkins_home`.
-Jobs and configuration are persisted within this volume.
+The container is storing data in the docker volume configured by the environment variable `${JENKINS_HOME}`.

 ## Healthcheck